 Before putting objects in your grey bin, please consider whether the item could be reused, recycled or given away.
 Our Green 2020 page has help and advice on reducing your waste.

 Disposable nappies should only ever be put in your grey bin.
 You can reduce how many disposables you use through our reusable nappy scheme.

 Bathroom items such as floss, sanitary products and wet wipes should all go into your grey bin and never be flushed down the toilet.

 Please note that this is not an exhaustive list.
 If you are unsure what to do with a particular item, please email email@example.com

 Our collection crews will not collect any rubbish which is not in your bin.
 Any bags that are on top of the bin or raising the lid to a point that it is unsafe to move/lift will be removed, the bin will be emptied and the additional bags will be placed inside.
 Our crews will record that there was excess waste at the property and will leave an advisory note on your bin.
 Likewise, if the grey bin is too heavy for our crew to move/lift it will not be emptied.

 Please note that it is your responsibility to store your waste safely and without causing litter.

 If you are regularly overfilling your grey wheeled bin make sure you are reusing and recycling everything you can.
 Take a look at the blue-lidded bin and food waste caddies pages to find out about all the items you can recycle.

-If you have excess waste, you can take it to a Household Waste Recycling Centre (tip/dump).
+If you have excess waste, you can take it to a recycling centre.

 If you have large items that you need to dispose of, you can do so through our bulky waste collection scheme.